Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 4- Brick Smoker

-Here we have free plan that will show you how to build a smoker with bricks that will last for decades.
+Here we have free plan that will show you how to build a smoker like this one by dengarden with bricks that will last for decades.
 This DIY smoker is not portable and will be a part of your landscape for many years.
 If you enjoy smoking meat and fish often, then this is a great DIY project for your backyard as part of your outdoor kitchen area.

 Brick Smoker